amazoneo-la/amazoneo-la.github.io/_pages/year-archive.md

 ![LSTM](/assets/images/NNT_amazoneo-community.png)

 AmazoNeo founders Vitor Coelho and Alexandre Barbosa provided some informations about the intentions and development of AmazoNeo to the [NNT](https://neonewstoday.com/interviews/amazoneo-community-led-effort-to-grow-neo-in-latin-america-and-the-caribbean/) (Neo News Today).
-We would like to than [Dylan Grabowski](www.twitter.com/grabowskidylan) and the [NNT](www.twitter.com/neonewstoday) team for the support and consolidated partnership.
+We would like to thank [Dylan Grabowski](www.twitter.com/grabowskidylan) and the [NNT](www.twitter.com/neonewstoday) team for the support and consolidated partnership.

 - Check it [here](https://neonewstoday.com/interviews/amazoneo-community-led-effort-to-grow-neo-in-latin-america-and-the-caribbean/).